 Study, study hard, never stop studying (music, finance, marketing, music skills, production skills, instruments, read poetry, read books, analyze songs…endless of things you could study to be good at this).
 Talent is only the 10% of all the things you have to know and achieve to do this.
 This is a hard business, sometimes ungrateful, but if passion drives you and music is your calling you’ll probably be fine.
 Never think this is easy because it’s music, it is probably a thousand times harder to keep this type of business than a regular one.

-If you want to connect with Lolita De Sola and learn more about his works and experience visit and join Stereotheque.
+If you want to connect with Lolita De Sola and learn more about her works and experience visit and join Stereotheque.